gpavlov2016/p3-behavioral-cloning/README.md

 # Behavioral Cloning
-This project defines, trains and serves prediction for a self driving car based on a driving simulator.
-It was developed and submitted as part of Udacity Self Driving Car Nanodegree.
+This project defines CNN (Convolutional Neural Network) using Keras, trains the model on data gathered from driving simulator and uses the trained model to predict steering angles for a car in the simulator given a frame from central camera.
+The project was developed and submitted as part of Udacity Self Driving Car Nanodegree.

 ## Change Log
 1. Simplified architecture to 3 convolutional layers followed by 3 fully connected.